 Baptistery of Neon: (left) St. John Baptist baptizing Jesus (the central more golden section was badly restored in the XIXth century); (right) the Cross on the Throne.
 You may wish to compare these mosaics with those at the Arian Baptistery which was built in ca 500

-It is possible that the faces of Jesus and St. John Baptist as well as the position of the hand of the latter were modified to make them more consistent with the traditional iconography of the event.
+It is possible that the faces of Jesus and St. John Baptist as well as the position of the hand of the latter were modified to make them more consistent with the traditional iconography of the event (see some XVIIth century statues in Rome).
 The immersed naked body of Jesus is striking.
-It is very well executed and it calls to mind some statues showing the body beneath a cloth (e.g. The Veiled Christ at Cappella Sansevero in Naples - it opens in another window).
-The presence of the River Jordan God indicates that the Greek-Roman tradition of associating gods with lakes, rivers and brooks had not been entirely eradicated.
+It is very well executed and it calls to mind some statues showing the body beneath a cloth (e.g. St. Veronica by Francesco Mochi in Rome).
+The presence of the River Jordan God indicates that the Greek-Roman tradition of associating gods with lakes, rivers and brooks had not been entirely abandoned.

 The Romans had a long tradition for portraits and in this mosaic each face of the first Eleven Apostles plus St. Paul is different from the others.
-The Apostles walk over grass as St. Apollinare does in the apse of the basilica (it opens in another window) dedicated to him at Civitas Classis in the following century.
+The Apostles walk over grass as St. Apollinaris does in the apse of the basilica dedicated to him at Civitas Classis in the following century.
 It is possible that the concept of Paradise was still associated with the ancient Greek Elysian Fields, the meadows where the righteous lived after death.

 Baptistery of Neon: lower part of the decoration.
 The stuccoes are copies of the (lost) originals and they portray Prophets of Israel